Our Lady of Lourdes Catholic Primary School

 Your child will receive homework – we have a school policy on how much children receive and when it is issued.
 It will be adjusted as needed to meet your child’s individual needs.
 Your child’s class teacher will be happy to discuss other support materials with you and if given enough notice can provide additional work for you to do at home.
 If your child is finding the homework too difficult to do without lots of support come and let us know – it just means we need to adjust the content, quantity or recording to allow your child to do it independently or with a small amount of support.
 Homework is to consolidate learning and not to create stress!

 A home/school contact book may be used to support communication with you, when this has been agreed to be useful for you and your child.
-These communication books are especially useful if you are unable to see your child’s class teacher daily/regularly.
+These communication books are especially useful if you are unable to see your child’s class teacher daily/regularly but are not to be the preferred option over face to face or regular spoken contact between school and home.
+The Head Teacher can set parameters on how these books are used to protect teacher's workload.

 How will the teaching be adapted for my child?